 Puppy sitters – Please Note

-Whatever instructions the dog owner has given you to continue to call to the puppy, and how to reward the puppy, make note and keep it going.
+Whatever instructions the owner gives you to continue to call to the puppy, and how to reward the puppy, make notes.
+In puppy training it is essential to keep it going.
 Repetition and consistency is essential for the puppy training.
 Here is a handy video which helps to describe the essentials in puppy training.

 5. Giving dog medication on a dog sit